 The oil will help balance your skin by either convincing your skin to stop over producing oil or by depositing much needed oil.

-How do you Oil Cleanse?
+How do you do the Oil Cleansing Method?

-- Wet a soft wash cloth with very hot water and lay the wash cloth over your skin.
+- Wet a soft wash cloth with hot water and lay the wash cloth over your skin.
 Press it into your skin until it cools down.

 - Repeat step 2 1-2 more times.